dd9jn/rfc4880bis/crypto-refresh.md

   - If string-to-key usage octet was 255, 254, or 253, a one-octet symmetric encryption algorithm.

-  - If string-to-key usage octet was 253, a one-octet AEAD algorithm.
+  - If string-to-key usage octet was 253 (AEAD), a one-octet AEAD algorithm.

   - Only for a version 6 packet, and if string-to-key usage octet was 255, 254, or 253, a one-octet count of the following field.

   - If string-to-key usage octet was 255, 254, or 253, a string-to-key (S2K) specifier.
     The length of the string-to-key specifier depends on its type (see {{s2k-types}}).

-  - If string-to-key usage octet was 253 (that is, the secret data is AEAD-encrypted), an initialization vector (IV) of size specified by the AEAD algorithm (see {{version-two-seipd}}), which is used as the nonce for the AEAD algorithm.
+  - If string-to-key usage octet was 253 (AEAD), an initialization vector (IV) of size specified by the AEAD algorithm (see {{version-two-seipd}}), which is used as the nonce for the AEAD algorithm.

-  - If string-to-key usage octet was 255, 254, or a cipher algorithm identifier (that is, the secret data is CFB-encrypted), an initialization vector (IV) of the same length as the cipher's block size.
+  - If string-to-key usage octet was 255, 254, or a cipher algorithm identifier (that is, the secret data uses some form of CFB encryption), an initialization vector (IV) of the same length as the cipher's block size.

 - Plain or encrypted multiprecision integers comprising the secret key data.
   This is algorithm-specific and described in {{algorithm-specific-parts-of-keys}}.
-  If the string-to-key usage octet is 253, then an AEAD authentication tag is at the end of that data.
+  If the string-to-key usage octet is 253 (AEAD), then an AEAD authentication tag is at the end of that data.
-  If the string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
+  If the string-to-key usage octet is 254 (CFB), a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
-  If the string-to-key usage octet is 255 or another nonzero value (that is, a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
+  If the string-to-key usage octet is 255 (MalleableCFB) or another nonzero value (that is, a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
   (This is deprecated and SHOULD NOT be used, see below.)

 - Only for a version 3 or 4 packet where the string-to-key usage octet is zero, a two-octet checksum of the algorithm-specific portion (sum of all octets, mod 65536).